rta-pipe/RTAlib/README.md

 - RTAInterface
   - [A2] the RTA_DL_DB.py base class implements the synchronous or asynchronous (even multi-threading) execution.
   - [B] The code to execute queries after every commit (when a transaction is closed) can be inserted within any class that iherits the RTA_DL_DB.py base class.
 This is available only in synchronous mode.
-  - [C] the RTA_DL_DB.py can send data to the Redis channel specified in the configuration file.
+  - [C] the RTA_DL_DB.py can send data to a Redis channel specified in the configuration file (Dtr/inputchannel).
 - DataModels [D]
   - this module contains all the classes that describe the data types that are stored in the database.